 “Almost like it happened a long time ago and I was remembering…And then I wonder… was I being dreamed?”

-The questions inherent in the piece are of a women’s place in society, spirituality and a quest for belonging.
-It is a poetic exploration of the prairie landscape, deeply rooted in our province’s settler and Indigenous identities and histories.
-The lead role of Crazy Bone will be played by actress Tracey Nepinak; one of Manitoba finest theatre artists.
+The questions inherent in the piece are of an artist’s place in society.
+At the heart of the play is the movement, the process, of Crazy finding where she belongs, a spiritual odyssey in deeply human form.
+It is also a poetic exploration of the prairie landscape, rooted in our province’s identity and history.
+The lead role of Crazy Bone will be played by actress Tracey Nepinak; one of Manitoba’s finest theatre artists.

 Set Design Linda Beech

 Lighting Design Itai Erdal